 When the Board of Directors approves any emissions of shares or convertible values, excluding rights to subscription, the company will publish via their website the reports regarding such exclusion to which trading legislation refers to.
+Compliant X Partially compliant \Box Explain \Box

-6. The listed companies that produce the reports listed below, be it for mandatory or voluntary purposes, should publish these on their website with sufficient time prior to the AGM, even when their distribution is not mandatory: a) Report on auditor independence. b) Report on the auditing, appointments and remunerations committees workings. c) Report by the auditing committee regarding operations with related parties. d) Report on corporate social responsibility policy.
-Compliant X Partially compliant \square Explain \square 7.
-The company should broadcast live through its website the Annual General Meeting.
-Compliant X Explain \square 8.
-The Board of Directors should seek to present the annual accounts to the Annual General Meeting without reservations or exceptions in the audit report and, should such exceptions exist, both the Chairman of the Audit Committee and the auditors should give a clear account to shareholders of the scope and content and these limitations and exceptions.
-Compliant X Partially compliant \square Explain \square 9.
-The company should make permanently public on its website the requirements and processes that it will accept to accredit the ownership of shares, the right to attend the Annual General Meeting and the exercise or proxy of the right to vote.
+- 6. The listed companies that produce the reports listed below, be it for mandatory or voluntary purposes, should publish these on their website with sufficient time prior to the AGM, even when their distribution is not mandatory: - a) Report on auditor independence. - b) Report on the auditing, appointments and remunerations committees workings. - c) Report by the auditing committee regarding operations with related parties. - d) Report on corporate social responsibility policy.

+7. The company should broadcast live through its website the Annual General Meeting.

+8. The Board of Directors should seek to present the annual accounts to the Annual General Meeting without reservations or exceptions in the audit report and, should such exceptions exist, both the Chairman of the Audit Committee and the auditors should give a clear account to shareholders of the scope and content and these limitations and exceptions.

+9. The company should make permanently public on its website the requirements and processes that it will accept to accredit the ownership of shares, the right to attend the Annual General Meeting and the exercise or proxy of the right to vote.

 These requirements and procedures should favour attendance and exercising of shareholder rights and should be applied without discrimination.

-Compliant X Partially compliant \square Explain \square 10.
-When a legitimised shareholder has exercised prior to the AGM the right to complete the order of the day or present new proposals for agreement the company will: a) Immediately distribute these additional points and proposals for agreement. b) Make public the model for assistance cards or vote by proxy or remote vote the Board of Directors.
+- 10. When a legitimised shareholder has exercised prior to the AGM the right to complete the order of the day or present new proposals for agreement the company will: - a) Immediately distribute these additional points and proposals for agreement.

-forms with the modifications necessary to vote on the points on the order of the day and alternative proposals for agreement in the same terms as those set out by
+b) Make public the model for assistance cards or vote by proxy or remote vote forms with the modifications necessary to vote on the points on the order of the day and alternative proposals for agreement in the same terms as those set out by the Board of Directors.

-- c) Submit all these points or alternative proposals to a vote applying the same rules as those proposed by the Board of Directors, including the presumptions or deductions regarding the sense of the vote. - d) Communicate, following the AGM, a breakdown of the vote on the additional points or alternative proposals.
+c) Submit all these points or alternative proposals to a vote applying the same rules as those proposed by the Board of Directors, including the presumptions or deductions regarding the sense of the vote.

+d) Communicate, following the AGM, a breakdown of the vote on the additional points or alternative proposals.